CMAP-REPOS/mhn_programs/README.md

   3. MRN Geodatabase (workspace; input)

 ### Optional Utilities Toolset
-This repository also includes a "Util" folder, containing scripts that perform various utilitarian functions relating to the MHN.
+This repository also includes a "Utilities" folder, containing scripts that perform various utilitarian functions relating to the MHN.
 If you wish to use any of them, you can create a new Toolset within your Toolbox (right-click -> New -> Toolset) and add the scripts to it in the same way as you added the main ones.
 The parameter configurations are as follows:

 * **generate_directional_links.py**:
   1. Input Arc Feature Class (feature class; input)